grzegorz-rybak/trade-enrichment-service/README.md

 ### 2.5 Any ideas for improvement if there were more time available.

 Efficiency: 2,5 mln records are processed in 7seconds.
-(Intel Core i7-10750H; 32GB RAM)
+Tested for 100 MB file with trades. (exec time: 13sec) (Intel Core i7-10750H; 32GB RAM)

 Additional Thread management might be applied.